Image editing in Squarespace

 image-use-on%CC%8A-squarespace-websites.jpg

-Images are an important part of most websites.
-When publishing images on a Squarespace website, there are several tips you should know about to optimize the website both for the user and for search engines.
+Photos are an important part of most websites.
+When publishing photos on a Squarespace website, there are several tips you should know to optimize your website for both the user and search engines.

 Tips for image use: